rebelot/heirline.nvim/cookbook.md

     on the local buffer/window the component is displayed into from within the callback, as they are shared between all representation of the _same_ component.
+    Please see the recipes to learn _how to propagate information about the window/buffer the clicked component belongs to_.
+- `update`:
+  - Type: `function(self) -> boolean` or `string` or `table<string>`.
+  - Description: Control when the component should be updated or return a per-window cached value.
+    If `update` is a function, the component will be updated whenever the function return value is `true`; else, a `string` or a `table` of strings will be interpreted as autocommand event names that should trigger the component evaluation.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component